postmanlabs/labs-docs/src/pages/docs/reports/team-details-reports.md

 ## Resource usage

-The **Resource usage** report provides more information on how your team is using Postman resources, including:
+The **Resource usage** report gives more information on how your team is using Postman resources, including:

 * **Team slots** - Billed seat usage across your team.
     * **Billed slots** - The used billed seats compared to unused billed seats for your team.
-    * **Unbilled slots** - The number of seats that will be billed at the next [autoflex renewal](/docs/administration/billing/#utilizing-auto-flex).
+    * **Unbilled slots** - The number of seats that will be billed at the next [auto-flex renewal](/docs/administration/billing/#utilizing-auto-flex).
     * **Used slots over time** - The number of billed seats and unbilled seats used by your team in the reporting period.
 * **Mock server calls** - Mock server calls made, [overage calls](/docs/administration/billing/#managing-add-ons), and mock calls over time.
 * **Monitoring server calls** - Monitoring calls made, [overage calls](/docs/administration/billing/#managing-add-ons), and monitoring calls over time.